v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             """
             pass

-        def is_visible( self,
+        def get_state( self,
                        collection_length,
                        selection_length,
                        current_obj,
                        current_field ):
-            """This method is called inside the Model thread to verify if this action is visible to the current user.
+            """This method is called inside the Model thread to verify the state of the action widget visible to the current user.
-            :return: :keyword:`True` or :keyword:`False`
+            :return: a :keyword:`str`
             """
-            return True

-        def is_enabled( self,
-                        collection_length,
-                        selection_length,
-                        current_obj,
-                        current_field ):
-            """This method is called inside the Model thread to verify if this action is enabled to the current user.
-            :return: :keyword:`True` or :keyword:`False`
-            """
-            return True

-        def has_permission( self,
-                            collection_length,
-                            selection_length,
-                            current_obj,
-                            current_field ):
-            """This method is called inside the Model thread to verify if the current user has permission to run the action.
-            :return: :keyword:`True` or :keyword:`False`
-            """
-            return True
+            return 'enabled'

 Inspiration
 ===========